 Complex Family Planning Fellowship

-The Fellowship in Complex Family Planning aims to develop obstetrician-gynecologist leaders in abortion and contraception through training in clinical care, research, and education.
+The Fellowship in Complex Family Planning aims to develop obstetrician-gynecologist leaders in abortion and contraception through training in clinical care, research, education and advocacy.

 Complex Family Planning Fellowship at Boston University